ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

 IETF Trust alone or in partnership with the IETF LLC should conduct a community consultation concerning this issue and potential future changes in legal structure for the IETF Trust that would better protect those experts that serve the IETF Trust while also maintaining close alignment with the IETF._

+_Question during community review: What should the next steps be here?_

 **D. Other Gaps**

  \